pingcap/docs-tidb-operator/en/access-dashboard.md

 ### Use Ingress

-You can expose the TiDB Dashboard service outside of the Kubernetes cluster by using Ingress.
-This way, the service can be accessed from outside of Kubernetes by way of `http/https`.
+You can expose the TiDB Dashboard service outside the Kubernetes cluster by using Ingress.
+In this way, the service can be accessed outside Kubernetes via `http`/`https`.
 For more details, see [Ingress](https://kubernetes.io/zh/docs/concepts/services-networking/ingress/).

 The following is an `.yaml` example of accessing TiDB Dashboard using Ingress: